stanfordhpccenter/soleil-x/README.md

 ### Install Legion

-Legion's CUDA codegen is currently not working on Certainty, so we have to build without CUDA support.
+Legion's CUDA support is broken at the moment, so we have to build and run w/o CUDA.

 ```
 # Disable PMI in GASnet, because the PMI library is missing on Certainty.